Meet the Research Team

 Zakia Jeemi is a Research Assistant in International Health, School of Public Health at Curtin University.
 Zakia has a Master’s Degree in Public Health from the University of Western Australia and her Master’s project was a sub-study that explored solar UV exposure and physical activity in children at childcare centres in Perth.

-Zakia has skills in mixed methods research and her interests include social determinants of health and participatory research among culturally and linguistically diverse (CALD) populations.
-She is currently assisting in research on EMPOWER, a physical activity intervention for South Asian mothers and their children, and interpreter service use in CALD populations in a secondary hospital in Perth.
+Zakia has experience in mixed-methods research and her interests include social determinants of health and participatory research among culturally and linguistically diverse (CALD) populations.
+She is currently assisting in research on EMPOWER, a physical activity intervention for South Asian women, and interpreter service use in CALD populations in a secondary hospital in Perth.

 Jonathan is a Senior Lecturer in the School of Public Health at Curtin University in the discipline of health promotion and teaches political theory and policy advocacy to public health students at undergraduate and postgraduate levels.
 Jonathan’s research is based at the Collaboration for Evidence, Research and Impact in Public Health (CERIPH) (formerly WA Centre for Health Promotion Research), a multi-disciplinary applied research group focused on translational research and community partnerships.
 He is also a member of the management team for the Sexual Health and Blood-borne Virus Applied Research and Evaluation Network (SiREN) and a member of the National Drug Research Institute.